-Use $\checkmark$ and $\blacktriangleright$ keys to activate a selection list for the catalogue (CAT) and a selection list for objects (OBJ).
-Use $\checkmark$ and $\bigtriangledown$ keys to change the selection.
+Use \blacktriangleleft and \blacktriangleright keys to switch to the CATALOGUE tab to change the catalogue if required.
+Use \blacktriangle and \bigtriangledown keys to change the selection.

 Aim the telescope at the selected object using an eyepiece with a reticle or a high magnification eyepiece and once the object is in the centre press (OK) key: